 Okay, so I’m being facetious.
 But let’s consider religion as depicted in the media.
 You can hardly deny that the media are cautious of religion beyond that safe, moderate zone.
 Certainly “radical” and “extreme” religion is anathema.
 News outlets have kidnapped these terms and made them the posters for all that is contemptible and leprous.
 In reality though journalists haven’t been very precise with these terms, and have done us a disservice.

 The media have turned “radical, extreme religion” into a pariah.
-I think journalists have thrown the baby out with the bath water in doing this, because there is a form of radicalism which inspires because of its extremely refreshing goodness – these radicals bless us in a uniquely wild way.
+I think journalists have thrown the baby out with the bath water in doing this, because there is a form of radicalism which inspires by virtue of its extremely refreshing goodness.
+Such radicals bless us in a uniquely wild way.
 As a Christian, it is natural for me to argue this line: if Christianity is indeed true, good and life-giving, then radical and extreme Christianity is the ultimate, optimal and perfect form of it.
 Now, if only there was a historical figure who modelled such radical, extreme Christianity… oh, just a second, there was this pretty extreme guy at the beginning of it all.

 In one sense, it is those with the greatest integrity who live the most extreme versions of our religions: they actually live out what they believe.
-It is rare, but it is honest, genuine and uninhibited.
+Such role models are rare, set apart by by their honesty, genuineness and freedom from inhibition.
 Urban wisdom tells us to “be yourself” and “don’t hide your true colours”.
 Young people especially need to be encouraged to follow their hearts: if you believe something is good and right, have the courage to live it out!
 This moral truism is undermined if there is a fear of being labelled an extremist radical for doing so.
 But there is a further social dimension to living with integrity to your religious beliefs: you can be challenged by the manifested reality of your beliefs.

 Let me give an example.
 There are two particular religious movements (which I won’t name) on the rise in Australia which share a common law, that of “disfellowshipping” on the basis of transgression.
 There are strict and draconian laws and punishments in place, and extend to forbidding even greeting a disfellowshipped individual in the street.
 Threats of additional punishment, including violence and death remain in place to deter the faithful.
 The media tend to label such actions as extremist, but if the religion teaches it then those who follow through are simply being true to their faith – having integrity.
 Moreover, those who do have integrity do society the favour of showing the religion for what it really is; would-be converts ought to have this reality on the table.
 Integrity to follow one’s religion should not be discouraged, but unfortunately the media is lumping such behaviour together with the term “extreme radical”, and it leaves no room for someone to be admired for being true to themselves.
 I must add here though, I don’t believe that encouraging extreme integrity equates to encouraging violence.
-No, it is the courage to have integrity that gives people the ability to say no to bad ideas.
-Again, integrity goes hand-in-hand with the freedom to assess the value of a religion for oneself; there are some religious laws – such as these draconian laws, for my part – which are simply destructive and should be discouraged for the benefit of society.
+No, it is the courage to have integrity which activates the resolve to say no to bad ideas.
+Again, integrity goes hand-in-hand with the freedom to assess the value of a religion for oneself.
+And for my part, there are some religious laws which are simply destructive and should be discouraged for the benefit of society.